Do Cats Get Heartworm?

 Also known as Pulmonary Larval Dirofilariasis

 As stated, cats are not a natural host for the heartworm, which means the migrating larval heartworms are not likely to complete their life cycle.
 To recap from above, baby heartworms called microfilaria are slurped up by the mosquito feeding on an infected dog.
-The slurped up young heartworms must spend enough time (several weeks) in the mosquito's body to develop into an infective stage at which point it is ready to infect a new host.
+The slurped up young heartworms must spend enough time (several weeks) in the mosquito's body to develop into an infective stage, at which point they are ready to infect a new host.
 The infective stage heartworm larva is deposited in a drop of mosquito spit adjacent to a mosquito bite, the larvae crawl into the skin puncture made by the mosquito, gain access to their new host, and continue to develop in the soft tissues of the new host, eventually making their way into the circulation and to the host's pulmonary arteries.

 The migrating young worm uses molecular signposts to tell it how to get to its host’s pulmonary arteries where it wants to finish growing up, mate and live out its life.
 The worm is prepared to read CANINE signposts and does not always migrate correctly trying to understand feline protein signals.
 The worm may get lost and end up who knows where in the body.
 If the young worms get to the pulmonary arteries at all, most of them are killed by the especially reactive feline immune response against them.